 Here's What the Founders Have to Say:

-"I created this space for Black women entrepreneurs out of my passion for technology and because I wish someone had of created something like this for me a long time ago.
+"I built this space for Black women entrepreneurs out of my passion for business and technology and because I wish someone had created something like this for me a long time ago.
 Black women have billions in buying power that can be a game changer for our businesses."

 - Natasha Taplin, Founder

 "You can't stop a woman with a goal.
 I am a #1 SupportHer."- ParShaun Taplin, Co-Founder

 We’ve got a lot of work to do.
 Let me explain.